aviler/MeineFahrt/README.md

 - Had some problems to build the map viewmodel in objective-c mainly because of enums and generics that I would need to change in my PoiService and in the DynamicValue.
 To finish the app in time I choose to make a MapViewModel in swift so it acts as a wrapper.

-- In the simultor the second tab icon is not showing up at start only if you click in the bar, then changes to the map view and show the icon.
+- Kind of obvious but the yellow car represents the TAXI fleetType from the POI list and red car is the POOLING type.

 Changelog